 The online application must be submitted with a professional resume, unofficial transcripts (official transcripts are required after an offer of admission), GMAT or GRE scores, essay question responses, two letters of recommendation, one preferably from a current supervisor and one from a professional contact, and the $250 application fee.

 When Does Chicago Booth Issue Interview Invitations?

 Interviews are granted on an invitation-only basis.
-Candidates invited to interview will be contacted by the mid-decision date with instructions on how to schedule an interview.
-Based on user posts to our MBA Livewire tool from the past two admissions seasons, round 1 invitations are received from the middle of October to early November, round 2 falls between the very end of January through February, and round 3 in mid-April with some reports as late as mid-June.
+Candidates invited to interview will be contacted with instructions on how to schedule an interview.
+Based on user posts to our MBA Livewire tool from past admissions seasons, Round 1 invitations are received from the middle of October to early November, Round 2 falls between the very end of January through February, and round 3 in mid-April with some reports as late as mid-June.

 There is a single interview conducted by a current student, graduate, or admissions staff member.
 All interviews, regardless of who conducts them, receive equal weight in the evaluation process.
 An interview is required for admission.
 However, completing an interview does not guarantee admission.